dekoupled/dekoupled.github.io/_posts/2023-05-17-gdg-volvo-coupling-cohesion.md

-# Coupling and Cohesion
->How to keep a healthy balance
+# Coupling and Cohesion, How to keep a healthy balance

 Clean Architecture is increasingly adopted in the industry based on the well-known SOLID principles.
 In this talk, we will introduce a functional approach to Clean Architecture focusing on the Interface Segregation principle to